Man indicted in crash that killed 3 children

 Prince George’s County State’s Attorney Aisha Braveboy announced the indictment Thursday of 27-year-old Thomas Hawks of White Plains.
 Hawks is charged with three counts of vehicular manslaughter as a result of gross negligence, two counts of causing life threatening injuries by motor vehicle while under the influence of alcohol and other offenses.

-Prosecutors allege Hawks was heavily intoxicated and speeding on Dec.
+Prosecutors allege Hawks was heavily intoxicated and traveling at high speed on Dec.
 30 when he rear-ended a Falls Church, Virginia, family’s car at a red light.
 Officials say 5-year-old twins Alexander and Rosalie Mejia and their 1-year-old brother, Isaac, were killed instantly and their parents were injured.

 Hawks couldn’t be reached for comment.